 The celebration of Christmas Eve in Bulgaria is ruled by traditions that are distinctly different from those Americans know.
 Those who follow Bulgarian customs closely invite an odd number of guests for a meal that's made up of an odd number of dishes and this meal follows the Orthodox 40-day Advent fast.

-The hosts might leave the Christmas Eve dinner table as it is after everyone finishes eating and might not be cleared until the next morning to provide sustenance for the ghosts of ancestors who might come back to visit before Christmas morning.
+The hosts might leave the Christmas Eve dinner table as it is after everyone finishes eating and might not be cleared until the next morning.
+This is to provide sustenance for the ghosts of ancestors who might come back to visit before Christmas morning.

-A belief that is central to Bulgarian culture is the legend that the Virgin Mary bore Christ on Christmas Eve but only announced his birth the day after, on Christmas Day.
+Bulgarian culture features a central belief: The legend that the Virgin Mary bore Christ on Christmas Eve but only announced his birth the day after, on Christmas Day.

-Bulgarian Legend also has it that Mary was in labor from Dec.
-20th until the birth of Christ.
-Dec.
-20th is the Day of St. Ignat, or Ignazhden, in Bulgaria.
+Bulgarian legend also has it that Mary was in labor from December 20 until the birth of Christ.
+December 20 is the Day of St. Ignat, or Ignazhden, in Bulgaria.

 Bulgarian Christmas Day Customs